Brobz/nuca_script/README.md

     int_arr[10] : int;

-This will declare an array of 10 ints called int_arr, and just like regular variables, all of them are initialized to 0 (or "" in the case of strings)
+This will declare an array of 10 ints called `int_arr`, and just like regular variables, all of them are initialized to 0 (or "" in the case of strings)

 To access these values, you can simply use the bracket operator: